albertodonato/prometheus-aioexporter/README.rst

 methods, which are called with the application instance.

-This is a ``PrometheusExporterApplication`` instance, which provides a hook to update metrics on each request, before the response is returned to the client.
-This is called with a dict mapping metric names to metrics.
+This is a ``PrometheusExporterApplication`` instance, which provides a ``set_metric_update_handler`` method to register a hook to update metrics on each request, before the response is returned to the client.
+The registered function must return a coroutine and is called with a dict mapping metric names to metric objects:

 .. code:: python